 Kevin: “He gets the job done” has long been the justification for the collateral damage often caused by our favorite heroes in the pursuit of justice.
 For instance, Dirty Harry has lost almost every one of his partners, but it was worth it as long as San Francisco scum tasted lead from his .44 Magnum in the end.
 Over the course of four movies, Detectives Riggs and Murtaugh have goaded South African “diplomats” into killing half the LAPD, blown up an entire building while just screwing around, and endangered countless civilians during their many public shootouts.
-And let’s not forget how the actions of Detectives Lowrey and Burnett in “Bad Boys II” caused untold property damage, the deaths of fellow cops and civilians, and possibly an international incident after destroying half of Cuba, just to nab one drug lord whose product may have possibly caused the accidental overdose of one single raver.
+And let’s not forget how the actions of Detectives Lowrey and Burnett in “Bad Boys II” caused untold property damage, the deaths of fellow cops and civilians, and possibly an international incident after destroying half of Cuba, just to nab one drug lord whose product may have possibly caused the accidental overdose of a single raver.

 Say what you want about their methods, at least they got their man.
 But on the absolute opposite end of that spectrum you have Alabama cop Joe Huff, even better known as John Stone, even better betterer known as the character played by Brian Bosworth in his screen acting debut in “Stone Cold.”
-Following a colorful career as a celebrated linebacker for the Oklahoma Sooners and less-celebrated, injury-plagued stint with the Seattle Seahawks, Bosworth was ready to take his chiseled looks and in-your-face charisma to the big screen.
+Following a colorful career as a celebrated linebacker for the Oklahoma Sooners, and a less-celebrated and injury-plagued stint with the Seattle Seahawks, Bosworth was ready to take his chiseled looks and in-your-face charisma to the big screen.
 Unfortunately, the studios showed as much interest in his acting ability as NFL teams did in his tackling ability, which is how the Boz ended up in the title role of “Stone Cold” in 1991.

 First though, if you’ve never seen this movie or haven’t seen it in quite a while, let’s take a look at some of Stone’s wardrobe choices to get an idea of who we are dealing with here.
-At the beginning of the movie a group of criminals takes over a giant grocery store (a staple of 80’s action movies like “Cobra”) and clean out its registers, which altogether couldn’t come close to covering the black-market cost of the machine gun that one of the robbers uses to spray bullets into a chip stand for no reason whatsoever.
+At the beginning of the movie a group of criminals takes over a giant grocery store (a staple of ‘80s action movies like “Cobra”) and clean out its registers, which all together couldn’t come close to covering the black-market cost of the machine gun that one of the robbers uses to spray bullets into a chip stand for no reason whatsoever.

 Either way, Stone conveniently happens upon all this by accident, and here is what he apparently wears to go grocery shopping: